IJDykeman/ijdykeman.github.io/_posts/2017-10-16-wang-tile-procedural-generation.markdown

 There is obviously no guarantee that this algorithm will halt.
 A simple tile set with two tiles that share no colors would cause this algorithm to loop forever.
 An even simpler case would be one tile with different colors on the top and bottom.
 It might make sense to somehow check for tile sets that cannot produce valid tilings.
 We might say that a tile set is certainly valid if it can tile an infinite plane.
 In some cases it is clearly possible to prove or disprove whether a tile set can tile an infinite plane, but the problem turns out to be undecidable in general.
 Therefore, it is up to the designer of the tile set to create one which can yield a valid tiling.

 This algorithm is unable to find good solutions for the dungeon tile set in the video at the top of this post.
-It performs better on the towns and mountains tile set.
+It performs well on simpler tile sets.
+We would like to solve more complex tile sets where many types of transitions betwen tiles are possible and lots of rules (e.g. roads begin and end at buildings) are encoded.
+We need an algorithm that is able to look ahead and take make tile placements while being somehow aware of what options that placement will leave open for future placements.
+This will allow us to efficiently solve complex tile sets.

 ## Wave Collapse Tiling